apiai.me Docs

 LimitScopeValue

-Concurrent requestsPer user2 in-flight
+Concurrent execution requestsPer user2 in-flight

 When you exceed the per-user concurrency limit, the API returns 429 Too Many Requests: